-I’ve always wanted to write for a living because well, I can write 😂 But, it was really different being out there in the real world.
+I’ve always wanted to write for a living because well, I can write 😂 But, it is really different being out here in the real world.

 It was hard mainly because I did not take a writing course.
 You see, I finished Business and majored in Finance.
 Maybe I just got lucky last year when I got into a digital marketing company.
 I think that paved my way to the ‘writing industry.’